huggingface/blog/prodigy-hf.md

 thumbnail: /blog/assets/171_prodigy_hf/thumbnail.png
 authors:
 - user: koaning
+  guest: true
 ---

 # Introducing Prodigy-HF

-[Prodigy](https://prodi.gy/) is an annotation tool made by [Explosion](https://explosion.ai/), who are well known as the creators of [spaCy](https://spacy.io/).
+[Prodigy](https://prodi.gy/) is an annotation tool made by [Explosion](https://explosion.ai/), a company well known as the creators of [spaCy](https://spacy.io/).
 It's a fully scriptable product with a large community around it.
-The product has many features, like tight integration with spaCy as well as active learning capabilities.
-But the main feature of the product is that it is programatically customisable with Python.
+The product has many features, including tight integration with spaCy and active learning capabilities.
+But the main feature of the product is that it is programmatically customizable with Python.

 To encourage this customisability, Explosion has started releasing [plugins](https://prodi.gy/docs/plugins).
-These plugins integrate with third party tools in an open way that encourages users to work on bespoke annotation workflows.
-However, one customisation specifically deserves to be celebrated explicitly.
-Last week, Explosion introduced [Prodigy-HF](https://github.com/explosion/prodigy-hf), which offers code recipes that directly interate with the Hugging Face stack.
-It's been a much requested feature on the [Prodigy support forum](https://support.prodi.gy/), so we're super excited to have it out there.
+These plugins integrate with third-party tools in an open way that encourages users to work on bespoke annotation workflows.
+However, one customization specifically deserves to be celebrated explicitly.
+Last week, Explosion introduced [Prodigy-HF](https://github.com/explosion/prodigy-hf), which offers code recipes that directly integrate with the Hugging Face stack.
+It's been a much-requested feature on the [Prodigy support forum](https://support.prodi.gy/), so we're super excited to have it out there.

 ## Features

 The first main feature is that this plugin allows you to train Hugging Face models on your annotated data.
-That means that if you've been annotating data in our interface for named entity recognition, you'll be able to directly finetune BERT models against it.
+That means if you've been annotating data in our interface for named entity recognition, you can directly fine-tune BERT models against it.

 <figure>
     <div style="background-color: #eee; padding-top: 8px; padding-bottom: 8px;">